Fighting Curriculum Bans and Classroom Censorship

 [Go back to Inclusive Schools and Honest Education main page]

-Critical race theory (CRT), a well-established academic and legal framework addressing how racism is embedded in U.S. laws and institutions, has been catapulted into the public dialogue.
+Critical race theory (CRT), a well-established [high-level/collegiate/graduate-level] academic and legal framework addressing how racism is embedded in U.S. laws and institutions, has been catapulted into the public dialogue.
 This set of concepts has become the catch-all phrase of those who seek to censor any educational discussions dealing with race or racial justice in American schools, no matter the grade level or content.
-“Banning CRT” means denying students truthful conversations about systemic racial discrimination and reinforces white supremacy.
+“Banning CRT” means denying students truthful conversations about systemic racial discrimination and reinforcing white supremacy.

 Parents across Pennsylvania want truthful education, classrooms where students are valued and accepted, and curriculum that teaches students the true history of our nation –– the good and the bad –– so our children can see how far we’ve come while also learning about how to build a better antiracist future for us all.